A three-dimensional polarization-insensitive grating coupler tailored for 3D nanoprinting: Introduction

 To build on these advances and to enable scalable and performant photonic computing devices, highly efficient basic components are required.
 One such PIC component is a waveguide coupler, which couples light from an optical fiber into or out of the PIC.
 The two most popular strategies for interfacing with PICs are edge couplers, which couple in-plane, and diffraction gratings, which are a vertical coupling strategy.
-Both of these strategies can typically achieve a coupling efficiency of above $80\%$ \cite{mu2020edge, papes2016fiber, strauch2025inverse, huang_compact_2025, zhang_high-efficiency_2021, vitali_highly_2022, hammond_multi-layer_2022, watanabePerpendicularGratingCoupler2017}, but grating couplers in particular tend to be sensitive to the polarization of the incoming light.
+Both of these strategies can typically achieve a coupling efficiency of above $80\%$ \cite{mu2020edge, papes2016fiber, strauch2025inverse, vitali_highly_2022, hammond_multi-layer_2022, watanabePerpendicularGratingCoupler2017}, but grating couplers in particular tend to be sensitive to the polarization of the incoming light.
 Typically, grating coupler designs involve only a few adjustable parameters, such as height, width, and pitch of the grating.
-More advanced optimization schemes use topology optimization to reach higher coupling efficiencies in their design, but only consider a two-dimensional density-based design approach, where the final design is extruded into the third dimension \cite{huang_compact_2025, zhang_high-efficiency_2021, vitali_highly_2022, hammond_multi-layer_2022, watanabePerpendicularGratingCoupler2017}.
-Almost all of these designs are also tailored towards Silicon-on-Insulator (SoI) or Complementary Metal-Oxide-Semiconductor (CMOS) compatible platforms, which are mostly two-dimensional designs.
-Even though two-dimensional density-based design strategies are well-suited for more traditional lithography techniques such as electron-beam lithography, they are also limited in their accessible design space.
-Fully three-dimensional designs are rare \cite{trappen_3d-printed_2020, jung_ultra-broadband_nodate}.
-This limited design space makes the design of efficient and flexible components especially challenging.
-For example, attempts to design polarization-insensitive couplers using traditional two-dimensional techniques generally result in a compromise—neither polarization achieves the efficiency possible in a single-polarization-optimized device.
-This prompts the question: how much better can a fully three-dimensional design perform compared to a planar design?
+More advanced optimization schemes use topology optimization to reach higher coupling efficiencies in their design, but only consider a two-dimensional density-based design approach, where the final design is extruded into the third dimension.
+Almost all of these designs are also tailored towards Silicon-on-Insulator (SoI) or Complementary Metal-Oxide-Semiconductor (CMOS) compatible platforms, which are mostly two-dimensional designs \cite{shao2010highly, chen2011polarization, alonso-ramos_polarization-independent_2012, song2015polarization, zhang2015polarization, xue_two-dimensional_2019, ma2020polarization, wang_polarization-independent_2021, zhou_polarization-independent_2022, zhang_polarization-insensitive_2022, nisar_polarization-insensitive_2022, kohli_c-_2023, sultan_highly_2025, cheng_ultra-compact_2025, wu_ultra-low-loss_2025}.

+An overview of various reported designs for polarization-independent couplers is given in Tab.~\ref{tab:overview}.
+We note that the table shows the reported coupling efficiencies of the designs.
+While the majority of the grating couplers presented in Tab.~\ref{tab:overview} also include experimental results, the reported experimental coupling efficiencies are lower than the simulated ones.
+We also want to note that the "height" in the table refers to the design height, which typically coincides with the waveguide height and the etch depth.